Header image courtesy of Francesco Bonino (via Shutterstock)

 Government House, Upper Albert Road, Central

 This engrossing nineteenth-century building currently houses two institutions: the Foreign Correspondents’ Club in the northern block and the Hong Kong Fringe Club in the southern block.
-It got its start in 1890 as a cold storage warehouse for The Dairy Farm and in 1913, the warehouse was expanded and renovated in order to include a dairy shop, a cold storage room, as well as a room for meat-smoking.
+It got its start in 1890 as a cold storage warehouse for The Dairy Farm and in 1913, the warehouse was expanded and renovated in order to include a dairy shop, a cold storage room, as well as a room for smoking meats.
 After several decades, The Dairy Farm moved out during the 1970s and the building was abandoned.

 Not long after, in 1984, the Fringe Club renovated the southern block of the building to further expand its non-profit organisation and provide an open space for local artists to exhibit their work.
 This low-rise brick-and-stucco structure is conveniently situated in-between the foot-traffic-heavy area of Glenealy and Wyndham Street.
 After its restoration, the Old Dairy Farm Depot won the Hong Kong Government Heritage Award and it has been categorised as a Grade II historic building in Hong Kong.